GSA-TTS/identity-handbook/_articles/incident-response-checklist.md

   * Regular updates to interested parties provided
   * StatusPage updated as status changes
 * Scribe
-  * Ensure a full record is being maintained
+  * Ensure a full record is being maintained in Slack

 Upon remediation: